 My experience giving post-natal massages to new moms in hospital beds helped me learn to address their needs in the days after giving birth, relieving pain and tension from labor and delivery and accelerating their recovery.

 Orthopedic massage (aka clinical massage) helps with soft tissue pains, strains, sprains, tendonitis, fasciitis, posture imbalance, injuries, scar tissue, and more.
-I identify tissues involved and offer treatment focused on returning tissue to a healthy, functional state.
+I identify tissues involved (sometimes hauling out the reference books) and offer treatment focused on returning injured tissue to a healthy, functional state.